An exhibition of photographic portraits, videoworks and moving personal narratives.

 renowned author, journalist and radio presenter

-Jointly funded by the Commonwealth and South Australian Governments under the Disaster Recovery Funding Arrangements.
+Rise from the Overflow exhibition is jointly funded by the Commonwealth and South Australian Governments under the Disaster Recovery Funding Arrangements.